delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 no copy of the online database a link is displayed that enables the database to be installed.

+By default CodeSnip checks online periodically to find out whether the database has been updated.
+The checking process runs behind the scenes unless an update is available when CodeSnip will display a notification window at the bottom right of the main window.
+From the window you can display the "Update From Web" dialoge box which you can use to download the updated database.

-From time to time you should check for updates to the online code snippets database.
-This is done by selecting the program's "Database | Update From Web" menu option.
+You can also check for updates manually by using the program's "Database |

-You can get to know about updates by subscribing to the CodeSnip RSS feed (see below).
+Update From Web" menu option.
+This displays the same "Update From Web" dialogue box mentioned above.
+You can get to know about what updates are available by subscribing to the CodeSnip RSS feed (see below).

+If you don't want CodeSnip to check for database updates automatically, or if you want to change the frequency with with it checks, you can do that from the "Updates" tab of the "Preferences" dialogue box.
+This dialogue box is accessed via the "Tools | Preferences" menu option.

+NOTE: You may need to configure your firewall to permit CodeSnip to access the internet otherwise the automatic updating may not work.

 Standard Edition Only
 ---------------------